-How often have you read a news article that takes a piece of scientific research, misinterprets the evidence presented and blows the results way out of proportion?
-The title of these articles tends to be the sensationalist type, using explosive statements that are guaranteed to get the general public's attention - 'click bait'.
-That is pretty much what Ford's presentation sounded like.
-A bunch of decisive, explosive and sensationalist statements that in reality, mean absolutely nothing.
+How often have you read an article that takes a piece of scientific research, misinterprets the evidence presented and blows the results way out of proportion?
+The titles of such articles tend to be the sensationalist types, using explosive statements that are guaranteed to get the general public's attention, aka 'click bait'.
+This is pretty much what Ford's presentation sounded like - a bunch of decisive, explosive and sensationalist statements that in reality, meant absolutely nothing.

 You may think that I am being unfair and that my post isn't objective enough, and you're right, it isn't.
 In fact, it cannot be.
-Ford encouraged the palaeontology community to 'embrace a new concept' with absolutely no evidence to back it up - except for a few cartoons - but seemed to be unable to accept counter arguments supported by evidence.
-He also claimed that the idea that dinosaurs were aquatic was both new and his.
+Ford encouraged the palaeontology community to 'embrace a new concept' with absolutely no evidence to back it up - except for a few cartoons.
+He was unable to accept or discuss real evidence and seemed to imply that the idea that dinosaurs were aquatic was both new and his.
 Naish addressed this head-on in his first presentation slide, showing that the same idea had originated years ago and been subsequently dismissed.

 Ford: Dinosaurs are too big and couldn't possibly cope with their weight - enter big mammals analogy.
 Also, they had long tails that are not needed if they were terrestrial.
 Therefore, they must have been aquatic.

 Naish: Should we just ignore current anatomical and morphological evidence including the Caudofemoralis longus muscle then?

 Ford: No reptile has ever evolved a system for warming themselves up - enter link to how our notions of the climate back then are incorrect.
 Therefore, they must have been aquatic.